EnterpriseDB/tpa/docs/src/harp.md

 `harp_dcs_user` setting to create a readonly user and set it up in the DCS configuration.

+## Configuring a separate user for harp manager

+If you want harp manager to use a separate user, you can specify that by setting `harp_manager_user: username` under `cluster_vars`.
+TPAexec will use that setting to create a new user and grant it the `bdr_superuser` role.

 ## Custom SSL password command

 The command provided by `harp_ssl_password_command` will be used by HARP